ucb-cyarp/vitis/README.md

 ```

 ### Importing Simulink Exported Design
-The GraphML file exported from Simulink contains some Simulink specific information that is not needed by vitis.
+The GraphML file exported from Simulink contains some Simulink specific information that is not needed by Laminar.
 It
-also has some options which need to be converted for use in vitis.
+also has some options which need to be converted for use in Laminar.

-To generate a vitis representation of the design, run the following command (executable located in the
+To generate a Laminar representation of the design, run the following command (executable located in the
 ``vitis/build`` directory):

 ```bash